bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 At times attribute values may be spaced apart, in which only one of the words needs to be matched in order to make a selection.
-In this event using the tilde character, \~, within the square brackets of a selector between the attribute name and equals sign denotes an attribute value that should be whitespace-separated, with one word matching the exact stated value.
+In this event using the tilde character, &tilde;, within the square brackets of a selector between the attribute name and equals sign denotes an attribute value that should be whitespace-separated, with one word matching the exact stated value.